Joe Denly: International career

 Despite not playing in any of the three Tests on the Sri Lankan tour, Denly was subsequently named in both the Test and one-day squads for England's tour of the West Indies in early 2019.
 He made his Test debut for England against the West Indies on 31 January.

 In April 2019, he was named in England's provisional squad for the 2019 Cricket World Cup.
 The following month, Denly played in his first ODI match for ten years, in the one-off fixture against Ireland in Malahide.
 On 21 May 2019, England finalised their squad for the World Cup, with Denly not named in the final 15-man team.
+During the summer he played in all five Tests during the 2019 Ashes series, making half-centuries in the third and fourth Tests and scoring 94 in the final match of the series, his highest Test score.
+Later in the year he was in the England party which toured New Zealand, although an ankle injury ruled him out of the Twenty20 element of the tour.
+He played in both Test matches, scoring 74 in the first match, before playing all four Tests on the tour of South Africa which followed.

-In May, Denly was named in a group of 55 players to begin training ahead of international fixtures during the COVID-19 pandemic. and in June was selected included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
+In May 2020, Denly was named in a group of 55 players to begin training ahead of international fixtures during the COVID-19 pandemic. and in June was selected included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 He went on to play in the first Test of the series before being replaced for the second match after the return of England's captain Joe Root.